gidavies/DevOpsLab/README.md

 1. Follow  [these instructions (overview section)](http://almvm.azurewebsites.net/labs/vsts/) to set the above up.
 2. Use the [VSTS Demo Generator](http://almvm.azurewebsites.net/labs/vsts/VSTSDemoGenerator/) to create a VSTS project using the My Health Clinic template.
 Call the project My Health Clinic or something similar.

-3. Create a new Dashboard in VSTS:
+3. Optional: Create a new Dashboard in VSTS:
 - In your VSTS project, select Dashboard and then New:
 <img src="images/1.png" width="624"/>